 "My passion is to understand what motivates people to give to charities and to invest not only for financial return but also for social return.
 In my free time, I enjoy playing improvisation theatre and playing the keyboard.”

-My research particularly focuses on understanding how to encourage millionaires to give to charity, how the rich think about income redistribution and how money increases happiness.
+My research particularly focuses on understanding what motivates millionaires to give to charity, how the rich think about income redistribution and how money increases happiness.
 I am a co-founder of the Sustainable Finance Master Program at Maastricht University.

-For a quick introduction into Giving Behavior of Millionaires, you can watch my talk at the Rabo College Day.
+For a quick introduction into Giving Behavior of Millionaires, you can watch my talk at the Rabobank.

-My work has been covered by The New York Times, the Atlantic, Forbes, the Guardian, BBC News, Süddeutsche Zeitung, de Telegraaf, de Volkskrant, NRC Handelsblad, Q Music and Slam FM!
+My work appeared in The New York Times, the Atlantic, Forbes, the Guardian, BBC News, Süddeutsche Zeitung, de Telegraaf, de Volkskrant, NRC Handelsblad, RLT Z, Radio 1, BNR Nieuwsradio, Q Music and Slam FM!

 I visited the University of California San Diego, the University of California Los Angeles and the Toulouse School of Economics.